AdobeDocs/audience-manager.zh-Hant/help/using/features/cdf-files.md

 # Customer Data Feeds {#customer-data-feeds}

 Basic information about [!UICONTROL Customer Data Feed] ([!UICONTROL CDF]) files and instructions on how to get started.
-Start here if you&#39;re interested in receiving [!UICONTROL CDF] files or just want more information.
+Start here if you're interested in receiving [!UICONTROL CDF] files or just want more information.

 ## File Contents and Purpose {#file-contents-purpose}